 Are Buffalo Cauliflower Wings Healthy?

 Definitely!
 These cauliflower wings are a healthy vegan alternative to traditional buffalo wings.
 They’re baked instead of fried, low-carb and there’s no added sugar.
-To keep them vegan I used a clean buffalo sauce from Tessemae’s, which is dairy-free, sugar-free, gluten-free and Whole30 approved.
+To keep them vegan I used a clean buffalo sauce from Primal Kitchen, which is dairy-free, sugar-free, gluten-free and Whole30 approved.
+I also have an air fryer buffalo cauliflower recipe if you want to use your air fryer!

 I hope you love these clean eating buffalo cauliflower wings as much as we do!